 Describe any other required minimum criteria used to screen applicants:

-- * We require a minimum of 600 hours combined across intervention and assessment hours.
-This combination requirement accommodates the different priorities across training tracks.
+- * We recommend a minimum of 600 hours combined across intervention and assessment hours.
+This combination accommodates the different priorities across training tracks.

 Once received, application materials are reviewed by a committee of core members of the program.
-We generally interview about six to eight candidates for each internship position.
-During the full-day interview, applicants meet with core members of the program as well as staff members from the site where the applicant has an interest in working.
+We generally interview about 8 to 16 candidates for each internship position.
+During the interview, applicants meet with core members of the program as well as staff members from the site where the applicant has an interest in working.

 Financial and other benefit support for the upcoming training year

-Interns receive a stipend of $30,600 and a benefits package consistent with the resident benefit structure, including health insurance options, along with dental, vision, and disability and life insurance.
-Spouse and civil union partners are also eligible for these benefits.
-Interns are responsible for the standard resident contribution.
-Interns are provided with 15 days of vacation leave and five days of sick/personal leave in addition to six paid holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day).
-There is no roll-over or accumulation of paid time off, all vacation, sick/personal and holiday comp days must be taken in the current training year.
+Interns receive a stipend of $37,500 and a benefits package consistent with the hospital staff benefit structure, including health insurance options, along with dental, vision, and disability and life insurance.
+Spouses and other family members also eligible for these benefits.
+Interns are provided with 28 days of earned leave, including the standard 6 paid holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day).
 Any leave time required for extended family and medical leave will be unpaid time consistent with the Family and Medical Leave Act (FMLA), which may require extension of the training year.

 A summary of this information is provided below: